 Technical Manager Jobs at NVIDIA with Visa Sponsorship

-Technical Manager roles at NVIDIA span hardware, software, and systems organizations where you'll lead cross-functional engineering teams building GPU and AI infrastructure at scale.
+Technical Manager jobs at NVIDIA span hardware, software, and systems organizations where you'll lead cross-functional engineering teams building GPU and AI infrastructure at scale.
 NVIDIA has a consistent track record of sponsoring work visas for this function, covering both nonimmigrant and immigrant pathways for qualified candidates.

 Have you applied for this role?